 Picture 11 — Look at the empty sofa and mother’s shadow

-The thirteenth spread shows a father and two children doing chores.
-The image is refreshing and brightly colored, suggesting that they are skilled at housework and that doing housework can be enjoyable.
-The color shift is noticeable compared to the previous illustrations of the mother doing chores and the father helping the children after the mother’s departure.
-Furthermore, there’s no hint of a pig on this page.
-As the inspector held up the book to show everyone the pictures, I could faintly make out the outline of a face in the right image, with the two beds as eyes and Mr. Zhu and the ironing board as the nose and mouth.
-Of course, this could be a complete illusion.
+The thirteenth double-page spread depicts a father helping his two children with chores.
+The picture is refreshing and brightly colored, showing that they are good at doing chores and that chores can be enjoyable.
+The color contrast is obvious compared to the earlier illustrations of the mother doing chores and the father helping the children with chores after the mother leaves.
+Furthermore, there is no hint of a pig on this page.
+When the detective held up the book to show everyone the pictures, from a distance, I vaguely saw what appeared to be the outline of a face in the right-hand picture; the two beds were the eyes, and Mr. Zhu and the ironing board looked like the nose and mouth.
+Of course, this could also be a complete illusion.

 http://landaishu.zhongwenlink.com/home/upload20083/20108317143137.jpg